apcsio/apcs/README.md

 ## Animating

 Animations are created by showing still images called **frames** in rapid succession.
+The movies you see in a theater have 24 **frames per second** - that is, every second your brain is seeing twenty-four slightly different images, and stitching them together to give the illusion of motion.

-The easiest way to create animations in the window is to endlessly loop a block of instructions that draws a single frame.
-Since the instructions are usually performed relatively fast by the computer, we need to insert a small pause between each repetition to give our brains enough time to process the frame.
+The easiest way to create animations with code is to endlessly loop a block of instructions that draws a single frame.
+Your computer can perform drawing instructions in less than a millisecond, so we need to insert a small pause between each repetition to give our brains enough time to process the frame.

 The easiest way to insert that pause is with the `Window.frame` method, which can optionally take in the number of milliseconds to wait for.
 The default delay between frames is `33` milliseconds, to achieve a **frame rate** of around 30 frames per second (**fps**).